 If all runs smoothly the process can take approximately 3-6 months, sometimes longer subject to objections.

-- Liaise with the fire and rescue service to ensure fire safety arrangements are satisfactory;
+- Liaise with the fire and rescue service to ensure fire safety arrangements and maximum occupancy figures are satisfactory;

 - Liaise with the planning authority to ensure any planning requirements are satisfied;